-11. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the behaviour, the Dean for Equality & Diversity (equalities@linacre.ox.ac.uk) and Harassment Advisors are available for support and advice to any student who feels that they are being harassed.
-Students can contact the College welfare team by e-mail: welfare@linacre.ox.ac.uk.

-12. The Dean for Equality & Diversity will refer the student to a staff member trained in dealing with harassment cases, normally a Harassment Advisor.
+- 11. If informal action does not succeed in resolving the situation or would not be appropriate given the nature of the behaviour, the Dean for Equality & Diversity (equalities@linacre.ox.ac.uk), Senior Tutor and University Harassment Advisors are available for support and advice to any student who feels that they are being harassed. - 12.
+The Dean for Equality & Diversity will refer the student to a staff member trained in dealing with harassment cases, normally the Senior Tutor.
 This staff member will be available to support the student throughout the process, including if they decide to move to stage 3 and make a formal complaint, and will also provide support following the outcome of any formal complaint.
-The Dean for Equality & Diversity will oversee all cases, and will advise and take action as appropriate.
+The Dean for Equality & Diversity will oversee all cases and will advise and take action as appropriate.
 Actions taken will vary depending on the case.
 Actions taken by the trained staff member may include: